 We came across Peter Halliwell around 1970, a youngster from Chorley in Lancashire who was trained by the first class welterweight Alan Wood.
 He seemed to be around only a short time before disappearing as quickly as he had arrived.

 Another of the North East lads, a hotbed of wrestling in the 1960s and 1970s.
 Light heavyweight from Durham working mostly for the independent promoters in the 1970s.
 Phil, who also used the name Billy McKenzie, did work for Joint Promotions in the mid 1970s after Max Crabtree had taken charge.

-Judo Ed Hamill (Kung Fu, Judo Mike Hamill)
+Judo Ed Hamill (Also known as Kung Fu, Judo Mike Hamill)

 Occasionally a wrestler comes along who creates a real buzz of excitement amongst fans.

 Such was the case when Kung Fu emerged on to the scene in 1971, though tv fans had to wait another three years before they saw the face of this masked man with a difference.

 For a start, unlike most masked men he was not a heavyweight, and moreover he was a good guy!.
 He had speed, agility, and wrestling skill.
 We just weren't sure about the good looks, not until his unmasking which was not to come for some time.